-This remedy has primarily been studied for its effectiveness as a treatment for arthritis pain.
-Research shows that its effectiveness against this kind of pain is questionable at best.
+This remedy has mostly been studied for its effectiveness as a treatment for arthritis pain.
+But research shows its effectiveness is still unclear.

 Homeopathy is a philosophy developed over 200 years ago in Germany.
 It features two key beliefs:

-- Like cures like.
-Homeopathy suggests that you can cure someone by giving him or her a substance that reproduces the symptoms they are currently experiencing.
+- like cures like: Homeopathy suggests that you can cure someone by giving them a substance that reproduces the symptoms they have.

-- Law of minimum dose.
-This means that the substance given to the person who is ill should be diluted as much as possible.
+- law of minimum dose: The substance given should be diluted as much as possible.

-It can be given to people with arthritis of any age, adult, or child.
-Proponents say that it’s most effective when used during arthritis flare-ups that do not respond well to the application of cold packs.
+R. toxicodendron is most commonly used to relieve arthritis symptoms.
+And it can be given to people of any age.
+Proponents say that it’s most effective when used during an arthritis flare-up that doesn’t respond well to applying cold packs.

-Rhus toxicodendron is available in pill, capsule, liquid, ointment, and gel forms.
+R. toxicodendron doesn’t require a prescription.
+It’s available over-the-counter in pill, capsule, liquid, ointment, and gel forms.

-Consult your primary care physician and a homeopath before trying this treatment.
-Your primary care physician can warn you if there are any reasons why you should not take it.
-A homeopath can help you select the means of administration and the dilution that is right for you.
+Consult your doctor and homeopath before trying this treatment.
+Your doctor can tell you if there are any reasons why you shouldn’t take it.
+Your homeopath can help you find the best way to use it and the right amount to use.

-The evidence is mixed regarding the effectiveness of Rhus toxicodendron as a treatment for arthritis.
-A recent study in the journal Homeopathy assessed a group of rats with arthritis who were given several dilutions of this substance.
-The researchers found that Rhus toxicodendron protected rats from inflammatory lesions, weight changes, and radiological joint changes due to arthritis and pain (Patil, 2011).
+The evidence is mixed regarding the effectiveness of R. toxicodendron as a treatment for arthritis.
+One study assessed a group of rats with arthritis who were given several dilutions of it.

-Rhus toxicodendron has not proven as useful in trials on humans.
-The NYU Langone Medical Center discusses two studies conducted on humans.
-The first pitted Rhus toxicodendron against the anti-inflammatory drug fenoprofen, a known effective treatment.
-Fenoprofen proved more effective at relieving arthritis pain while Rhus toxicodendron did no better than a placebo.
+The first study compared R. toxicodendron against the anti-inflammatory drug fenoprofen, which is known as an effective arthritis treatment.
+Fenoprofen proved more effective at relieving arthritis pain.
+R. toxicodendron did no better than a placebo.

-The other study they discuss compared a homeopathic gel containing Rhus toxicodendron to a gel made from another anti-inflammatory drug called piroxicam.
-The two treatments were equally effective.
-It should be noted, however, that piroxicam in gel form had never been studied as a treatment for arthritis pain.
-It is therefore possible that piroxicam gel and Rhus toxicodendron are equally ineffective (NYU Langone Medical Center, 2012).
+The research showed the two treatments were equally effective.
+But it should be noted that piroxicam in gel form had never been studied as a treatment for arthritis pain.
+So it’s possible that piroxicam gel and R. toxicodendron are equally ineffective.

-Every person will have a unique response to homeopathic medications.
+Every person will have a unique response to homeopathic medicines.
 Practitioners are usually reluctant to set a specific timeframe for relief of symptoms.

 The goal is for acute symptoms to resolve within a few days.
-Chronic symptoms like arthritis pain should ideally begin to show improvement quickly.
-Symptoms will continue to improve over the next three to four weeks if the treatment is effective.
+Chronic symptoms, like arthritis pain, should begin to improve quickly.
+Symptoms will continue to improve over three to four weeks if the treatment is effective.